 In collaboration with SMS Inc. and TIC, Synergycrux propose the original influence program, that provides the behavioral skills important to meet objectives and build working relationships

 PPI® program is designed to make influence one of the core competences of your organization.

 To get things done in today’s organizations, we must positively influence others – direct reports, colleagues, managers, clients, and suppliers – both inside and outside the organization.
 In addition, the factors influencing organizations change therefore flexibility in using different influence approaches is key.
 Typical influence goals include gaining buy-in for one’s ideas, securing cooperation, attuning agendas, and sustaining action.

-Strong influencers fulfill their personal objectives while maintaining and nurturing important work relationships, which can be extremely challenging.
+Not using their positional power, strong influencers fulfill their objectives while maintaining and nurturing important work relationships, which can be extremely challenging.
 Many people achieve their influence objectives only at the expense of important relationships.
 Others habitually avoid challenging influence situations, at the expense of fulfilling their work goals.
 PPI® program develops flexibility necessary to apply the most effective influence style to getting the job done efficiently while keeping relationships intact.